Campaigns and traffic sources

 Note that each session may only be attributed to one campaign or traffic source.
 Thus, if new campaign or traffic source values are sent to Analytics at collection time in the middle of an existing session, it will cause the current session to end and a new session to start.

-During processing, traffic source and collection field values are finalized into dimension values and attributed to visits or sessions.
+During processing, traffic source and collection field values are finalized into dimension values and attributed to sessions.
 The Campaign & Traffic Sources Processing Flowchart illustrates the processing logic.

 Processing custom campaigns